To view the following PDF files, you will need to Adobe Reader, a free download.

 Albany, NY 12246

 The SUNY Provost will respond to your appeal within five business days from receipt of the completed appeal application.
 If the decision finds merit to change the course to meet a major requirement, the receiving institution will be notified to take appropriate action.
-If you have questions about this process, please contact Robert Kraushaar.
+If you have questions about this process, please contact Thomas Hanford.